 Do terpenes have beneficial effects?

 They sure do.
-Terpenes have been relatively well-studied and are associated with a number of benefits including anti-inflammatory properties, neuromodulating benefits in cases of stress, depression, and anxiety.
+Terpenes health benefits have been relatively well-studied and are associated with a number of benefits including anti-inflammatory properties, neuromodulating benefits in cases of stress, depression, and anxiety.
+Simply put, the benefits of terpenes are bountiful.

 What are the best terpenes?

-These might not necessarily be the “best terpenes” — terpene beauty is in the eye of the beholder — but they are some of the most abundant terpenes found in hemp.
+These might not necessarily be the “best terpenes” — terpene beauty is in the eye of the beholder — but they are some of the most abundant terpenes found in hemp, specifically, our hemp derived terpenes.

 Associated with an herbal and earth scent, it’s one of the most common terpenes found in hemp plants.
 Myrcene is also found in lemon grass, thyme, hops (the beer kind), and overripe mangoes.